sgmurphy/wordpress-plugins/backup/README.txt

 * Improvement of banner for marketing purposes

 = 1.6.8.1 =
-* Bug fixed related to scheduled backups that didn‚Äôt run because of the path
+* Bug fixed related to scheduled backups that didn’t run because of the path

 = 1.6.8 =
 * Improvement of silent restoration